leekarensl/leekarensl.github.io/_posts/2022-08-29-cnn-fruit-classification.md

 Over time - as a Convolutional Neural Network trains, it iteratively calculates how well it is predicting on the known classes we pass it (known as the **loss** or **cost**, then heads back through in a process known as **Back Propagation** to update the paramaters within the network, in a way that reduces the error, or in other words, improves the match between predicted outputs and actual outputs.
 Over time, it learns to find a good mapping between the input data, and the output classes.

 There are many parameters that can be changed within the architecture of a Convolutional Neural Network, as well as clever logic that can be included, all which can affect the predictive accuracy.
-We will discuss and put in place many of these below!
+We will discuss and put in place many of these below.

 ___
 <br>